LibraryCarpentry/lc-git/_episodes/01-what-is-git.md

 ### Uses in a Library Context

-One way to understand what Git and GitHub versional control systems can do is to look at a few scenarios relevant to Library applications:
+One way to understand what Git and GitHub version control systems can do is to look at a few scenarios relevant to Library applications:

 Scenario 1: